BSc(Hons), MA, CQSW, CACC, PhD, Advanced Award in Social Work

-In my current role as Postgraduate tutor, I am currently a member of the School’s Senior Management Board.
+In my current role as Director of Postgraduate Research, I am currently a member of the School’s Senior Management Board.

 My career progression within higher eduaction is as follows: 1997 – lecturer in social work, University of Ulster; 1998-2004 – lecturer in social work, Queen’s University Belfast; 2005-2012: senior lecturer, Queen’s University Belfast; 2012 – Reader in social work, Queen’s University Belfast; 2013 - Professor.

 Houston, S. (2014) Reflecting on Psycho-Domains in Social Work.
 Belfast: NISCC

 Houston, S. (2014) Getting Back to Things Themselves in Harrikon et al (eds.)
 Social Change and Social Work, London: Ashgate.